Explore our data! Click "Run" and wait a few seconds to see the map.

 You'll find these files useful:

-- https://greenspacehack.com/data/sites_grouped.geojson - GeoJSON of all sites.
+- https://greenspacehack.com/data/full.geojson - GeoJSON of all sites.
 Properties include 'name', 'town', and answers to all e-NEST survey questions.
-All answers are arrays of strings (typically with 1 or 2 elements, depending on the number of surveys done).

 - https://greenspacehack.com/data/oxfordshire_lsoas.geojson - GeoJSON of all LSOAs in Oxfordshire (census Lower Layer Super Output Areas).
 Each centroid point represents a number of residents as expressed in the 'population' property (typically 1000-1500 but may be more).
 We have enhanced this with the Index of Multiple Deprivation 2015 scores (properties 'multiple','children','crime','education','environment','employment', 'health','housing_services','income','older_people').